eyeofparadox/eyeofparadox.github.io/content/posts/2014/01/its-been-a-while/index.md

 ---
-title: "It's been a while..."
+title: "It's been a while…"
 date: 2014-01-03
 categories:
   - "personal-musings"